 Move-in checklist.
 Landlords must give a tenant written notification that they are allowed to be present at the move-out inspection.
 (Ariz.
 Rev. Stat. § 33-1321)

 Utility Charges.
 If a landlord charges separately for utility services (ie gas, water, electricity, etc.), the rental agreement must include a disclosure that lists the utility services that are charged separately and shall specify any administration fee associated with the utility billing system.
 (Ariz.
 Rev. Stat. § 33-1314.01)

 Bedbug Disclosures.
 Landlords must provide educational materials about bedbugs to new and existing tenants, including information on bedbugs and how to prevent and control bedbugs.
 (Ariz.
 Rev. Stat. § 33-1319)

 Here is a look at some of the landlord disclosures required in California*.

-Registered sexual offender database: Landlords must include the following language in their rental agreements: “Notice: Pursuant to Section 290.46 of the Penal Code, information about specified registered sex offenders is made available to the public via an Internet Web site maintained by the Department of Justice at www.meganslaw.ca.gov.
+Registered sexual offender database: Landlords are required to include the following language in every rental agreement or lease: “Notice: Pursuant to Section 290.46 of the Penal Code, information about specified registered sex offenders is made available to the public via an Internet Web site maintained by the Department of Justice at www.meganslaw.ca.gov.
 Depending on an offender’s criminal history, this information will include either the address at which the offender resides or the community of residence and ZIP Code in which he or she resides.”
 (Cal.
 Civ.
-Code § 2079.10a)
+Code § 2079.10)

 Connecticut Landlord Disclosures